creationix/howtonode.org/articles/object-graphs.markdown

 ## Functions and Closures

 JavaScript isn't just a series of chained data structures.
 It contains executable, callable code known as functions.
-These functions create nested scopes and closures.
+These functions create chained scopes and closures.

 ### Visualizing Closures

-Functions can be drawn as nested scopes and as special objects that contain executable code as well as properties.
+Functions can be drawn as special objects that contain executable code as well as properties.
+Every function has a special `[scope]` property that represents the environment it was in when it was defined.
+If a function is returned from another function then this reference to the old environment is closed over by the new function in a "closure".

 In this example we will create a simple factory method that generates a closure and returns a function.